OceanParcels/Mediterranean_inverse_modelling/README.md

 # Mediterranean_inverse_modelling
-github repository for "Closing the Mediterranean Marine Floating Plastic Mass Budget" doi.org/10.1021/acs.est.0c01984
+Github repository for "Closing the Mediterranean Marine Floating Plastic Mass Budget: Inverse Modelling of Sources and Sinks" by Mikael Kaandorp, Henk A. Dijkstra, and Erik van Sebille, in Environmental Science & Technology: doi.org/10.1021/acs.est.0c01984